 g.
 The hosting party must use a university-approved caterer (see UPPS No. 05.03.02, Attachment II).

 h.
-The university requires groups with one hundred or more people to hire University Police Department (UPD) officers and Grounds personnel for the event’s duration (four-hour minimum), paid for by the reserving group.
+The university requires groups with 200 or more people to hire University Police Department (UPD) officers and Grounds & Waste Management Operations personnel for the event’s duration (four-hour minimum), paid for by the reserving group.

 i.
-Reserving groups must notify Facilities in advance of concerts or events requiring two hundred twenty volt electricity.
+Reserving groups must notify Facilities in advance of concerts or events requiring 22-volt electricity.
 The reserving party will incur an additional fee.
 Such events must follow the university policy for concerts and amplified music (see SA/PPS 06.01).

 b.
-Organizations will notify the Outdoor Center Office of reservation cancellations at least ten days in advance of the reserved date.
+Organizations will notify the Outdoor Center office of reservation cancellations at least 10 days in advance of the reserved date.
 A credit voucher will be issued to the organization for the amount collected to date.
 This credit will be applied for a future reservation.
 Failure to comply with this responsibility, except due to bona fide emergencies, may adversely affect future reservation requests.

 c.
 Personnel using restroom facilities will ensure that all lights and water valves are turned off when not needed, to reduce expenses and maximize utility conservation.